 Preferring warm clear waters, these peaceful herbivores roam the shallow areas between Belize’s rivers and islands.
 With their calm character, they fit perfectly into the slow-paced way of life of the Caribbean Coast, but the number of individuals has been declining.
 The West-Indian Manatee is listed as vulnerable, which is why their population is being monitored constantly.
 The main factors are pollution and climate change and, in order to to help to protect the remaining Manatees in Belize, protected areas were established.

 There are a lot of tours around to spot manatees.
-As for the protected areas, Corozal Bay Wildlife Sanctuary in the North, the Swallow Caye Wildlife Sanctuary south of Belize City and the Gales Point Manatee Wildlife Sanctuary is worth a visit year-round.
+As for the protected areas, Corozal Bay Wildlife Sanctuary in the North, the Swallow Caye Wildlife Sanctuary south of Belize City, and the Gales Point Manatee Wildlife Sanctuary is worth a visit year-round.

 Relax on your “own” Island 🏝

 The Belize Barrier Reef has a huge advantage: thousands of small islands are spread all along the coast.
-Many of them are uninhabited and some can be left to oneself.
+Many of them are uninhabited and some can be left to themselves.
 Besides, they are also optimal starting points for snorkeling and diving tours.

 Tobacco Caye: Especially popular with younger travelers, there are just about 30 inhabitants who mostly take care of the guests.
 On an area of about 5-acre and without TV, you can switch off wonderfully.